yash-sharma1/docs-site/docs/chain-access.md

 There are public data seed nodes that joins the Binance Chain network.
 They usually provide RPC calls.
 Please check the [Node RPC Reference](api-reference/node-rpc.md).

-You can also run a [full node](fullnode.md) by yourself, so that you would have a local server to send RPC requests and read Chain information off.
+You can also run a [full node](fullnode.md) by yourself, so that you will have a local server to send RPC requests and read Chain information off.

 ## Command Line Interface